 Mobile-First Layout That Ships: How PrimaryLayout Solves Real UX Problems

-PrimaryLayout is a single custom element that handles the hard parts of mobile reading UX: fixed-header offsets, safe-area insets, recommendation card interactions, and loading feedback.
-It works alongside HTMX for navigation (see the architecture overview) and keeps the total JavaScript budget well under control (more on that in The Minimal JavaScript Approach).
+PrimaryLayout is that element.
+Fixed header offsets, safe area insets, recommendation card behavior, loading feedback.
+It sits alongside HTMX for navigation (see the architecture overview) and keeps the JavaScript budget small (more in The Minimal JavaScript Approach).

-Instead, I baked the offset directly into PrimaryLayout:
+I baked the offset into PrimaryLayout instead:

 .pl-container {